Disruption to Routine Blood Tests

 Although I’m retiring from partnership it’s likely I’ll be around doing a few locum sessions until I’m no longer needed.
 Finding new doctors isn’t easy at the moment so Drs Beale and Jones, and Alison the practice manager, should be congratulated on finding two new doctors.
 I’m sure they, and the rest of the practice team, will continue to put in that extra mile to look after the practice and its patients.
 As for me, I am looking forward to doing those things you constantly put off for another year, and then realise you’ve put them off for 28 years!

 Dr Amy Windsor joins Portesham Surgery

 We are looking forward to welcoming our new salaried GP from 21st June.
-Amy will be covering four sessions on Mondays and Tuesdays each week.
-When Dr Fowler retires we will have another GP joining us to cover his sessions - more news on this later.
+Amy will be covering three sessions on Mondays and Tuesday mornings each week.
+When Dr Fowler retires we will have a second salaried GP joining us to cover his sessions - more news on this later.

 Amy has written the following to introduce herself to us:

 I trained in Southampton having completed a Geography degree in Durham.
 Then most of my training and recent work has been in the Portsmouth area.